DanMcGann/jrl/format/DATASET_FORMAT.md

 # Dataset Format
-This file defines the format of JRL dataset files (extension .jrl)
+This file defines the format of JRL dataset files.
+These files are stored with `.jrl` (JSON Robot Log) extensions.

 A dataset is a JSON object that contains the following components:
 ```